On the Fukaya category of a Fano hypersurface in projective space: The monotone Fukaya category

-Now let us make a consistent choice of perturbation data for all moduli spaces of holomorphic disks with $s \ge 2$ incoming and $1$ outgoing boundary punctures, following \cite[Section 9i]{Seidel2008}.
-For a generic choice of perturbation data these moduli spaces are regular.
+from \S \ref{subsec:ainfcat} (note that $\cF(L_s,L_0) := CF^*(L_0,L_s)[1]$).
+Now we make a consistent choice of strip-like ends and a consistent choice of perturbation data for all moduli spaces of holomorphic discs with $s \ge 2$ incoming and $1$ outgoing boundary punctures, precisely as in \cite[\S 9i]{Seidel2008}.
+We recall that this entails a choice of $(K,J)$ for each disc $S$, where $K \in \Omega^1(S,\mathscr{H})$ is a domain-dependent Hamiltonian function and $J \in C^\infty(S,\mathscr{J})$ is a domain-dependent almost-complex structure.
+We require that $J=J_L$ over boundary components labeled by $L$, and that $(K,J)$ coincides with the already-chosen Floer data $(H_t \otimes dt, J_t)$ over the strip-like ends.

+We then consider the moduli spaces of smooth maps $u: S \to X$, with Lagrangian boundary conditions, satisfying the pseudoholomorphic curve equation $(du-Y_K)^{0,1}_J = 0$ given by our choice of perturbation data $(K,J)$.
+For a generic choice of perturbation data these moduli spaces are regular: the argument in \cite[\S 9k]{Seidel2008} goes through unaltered.
 In particular, moduli spaces of negative virtual dimension are empty.
-As before, these moduli spaces have fixed energy, hence are compact, and we can define the $A_{\infty}$ structure maps $\mu^* \in CC^2(\mathcal{F})$ by signed counts of the zero-dimensional components (weighted by monodromy of the local systems around the boundary).
+As before, these moduli spaces have fixed energy, hence are compact, and we can define the $A_{\infty}$ structure maps $\mu^* \in CC^2(\cF)$ by signed counts of the zero-dimensional components (weighted by monodromy of the local systems around the boundary).
 More explicitly, they are maps